Style Tips for Portrait Sessions

 1. Think Simple, Clean and Classic.
 If this is a portrait you would like to display in your home for a longer time period than one year, go classic.
 This does not imply that everyone needs to wear a khaki pants/white shirt uniform in any way.
 That can sometimes feel a little stiff for some people.
 Just keep the clothing simple and in the same color tones.

-6. Hair cuts: two weeks before the session is optimal so hair can grow in and look natural.
+6. Hair cuts: I tell clients that two weeks before the session is optimal so hair can grow in and look natural.

 10. Babies look great naked–everyone else, not so much!

 Hopefully, this has been helpful and will get you started in the right direction.
 If you have any questions, be sure to give a call before the session!

 Interested in having your portraits created?
 Fill in a contact form or call (518) 584-4237 to schedule your consultation today!

 Susan Blackburn of Blackburn Portrait Design is a Wedding and Portrait Photographer offering Photography services in Saratoga Springs, Lake George, the Adirondack Region and destinations worldwide.